mudafar/activerecord_activity_tracker/README.md

 - To get the owner use `get_owner`
 - To clear owner use `clear_owner`

-`Note:` setting the owner is required, as each activity must have an owner, see [set default owner example](#set-default-owner-to-devise-current_user)
+`Note:` setting the owner is required, as each activity must have an owner, see [set default owner example](#set-default-owner-to-devise-current_user).

 ### Access model's tracked activities